 Petty Cash and Micro Purchases

 No formal cost or price analysis is required.
 Rather, the execution of a contract by the Contracting Officer (through a Purchase Order or other means) shall serve as the Contracting Officer’s determination that the price obtained is reasonable, which may be based on the Contracting Officer’s prior experience or other factors.
-A. Petty Cash and Micro Purchases.
-The JCHA may contact only one source if the price is considered reasonable.

-Small Purchases
+Micro-purchase threshold $2,000 for construction,

+10,000 for non-construction/maintenance

+Does not require multiple quotes –may be sole source.

+Still seek multiple quotes/bids by Phone/Verbal/Email/Written.

+Does not require wage rates, maintenance (HUD 4750), or Davis Bacon

+Simplified Acquistion (Small Purchases)

 A comparison with other offers shall generally be sufficient determination of the reasonableness of price and no further analysis is required.
-If a reasonable number of quotes is not obtained to establish reasonableness through price competition, the Contracting Officer shall document price reasonableness through other means, such as prior purchases of this nature, catalog prices, the Contracting Officer’s personal knowledge at the time of purchase, comparison to the ICE, or any other reasonable basis. d Sealed Bids
+If a reasonable number of quotes is not obtained to establish reasonableness through price competition, the Contracting Officer shall document price reasonableness through other means, such as prior purchases of this nature, catalog prices, the Contracting Officer’s personal knowledge at the time of purchase, comparison to the ICE, or any other reasonable basis.

+Simplified Acquisition (prior name Small Purchase Procedures)

+Threshold Construction contracts $2,000 - $249,999.99.

+Maintenance Contracts in excess of $3,000 - $249,999.99

+Independent Cost Estimate (ICE) not required on contracts less than $150,000.

+May not restrict by brand name or location except for A/E services

+Bonding not required –2 CFR 200.325

+Requires three quotes/bids.
+Quotes may be Phone/Verbal/Email/Written.
+Quotes/bids do not need to be sealed, but maybe if the contracting officer deems the project is large enough or complicated enough to warrant sealing bids.

+Do not have to wait 30 days, or pay for the required advertising.

+Award contract.

+Give notice to proceed after contract is signed.

+Document, document, document (retain records for 3 years both PHA and contractor (2 CFR 200.333) after completion of contract)

+May give progress payments; depending on contract length

+Sealed Bids